 The worries never stop.

 So you drown out all the noise and just try to focus on what matters.
-We feel you - why panic about one issue if you still have to constantly worry about everything else?
+We feel you - why stress about one issue if you still have to constantly worry about everything else?

 It affects your health